 Justice Douglas was not the only Justice to reach the merits of the case and find that segregation in public accommodations was illegal under the Fourteenth Amendment.
 In addition to concurring with Justice Douglas, Justice Goldberg also published an impassioned dissent with roots early in the deliberations of the Sit-In Cases.
 On April 13, 1964 Justice Goldberg circulated the first draft of what would become his concurrence in Bell.
 At the time it was dissent, which opened with a recitation of the Declaration of Independence:

 The Declaration of Independence stated the American creed: “that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these rights are Life Liberty and the pursuit of Happiness.”
 This ideal was not full achieved in our Constitution of 1787 because of the hard and tragic reality of Negro slavery.
-The Constitution of the new Nation while heralding liberty, in effect, declaring all mean to be free and equal – except black men who were to be free nor equal.”
+The Constitution of the new Nation while heralding liberty, in effect, declaring all mean to be free and equal – except black men who were to be omission? free nor equal.”

 Justice Goldberg’s rousing dissent goes on to declare that the Reconstruction amendments were “designed [to]… encompass the right to non-discriminatory service in places of public accommodation.”
 The writings by Justices Douglas and Goldberg present a compelling set of counter narratives to those presented in traditional Federalist discourse.